nat-418/bufala.nvim/README.md

 ![Some tasty bufala](./bufala.jpg)

 Bufala is a simple Neovim plugin that makes working with buffer windows easier.
-It pulls out the "tiling window manager for buffers" concept from my [dbm.nvim](https://github.com/nat-418/dbm.nvim) plugin and refines it, shipping only one command:
+It pulls out the "tiling window manager for buffer windows" concept from my [dbm.nvim](https://github.com/nat-418/dbm.nvim) plugin and refines it, shipping only one command: